GaloisInc/cryptol/docs/Syntax.md

     0xFE                // Hexadecimal literal
     0xfe                // Hexadecimal literal

-Numeric literals represent finite bit sequences (i.e., they have type `[n]`).
-Using binary, octal, and hexadecimal notation results in bit sequences of a fixed length, depending on the number of digits in the literal.
-Decimal literals are overloaded, and so the length of the sequence is inferred from context in which the literal is used.
+Numeric literals in binary, octal, or hexadecimal notation result in bit sequences of a fixed length (i.e., they have type `[n]` for some `n`).
+The length is determined by the base and the number of digits in the literal.
+Decimal literals are overloaded, and so the type is inferred from context in which the literal is used.
 Examples:

     0b1010              // : [4],   1 * number of digits
     0o1234              // : [12],  3 * number of digits